| Report by KTLfsktl@uaf.edu

 aforementioned nationalities that “These were huge hits,

 HUGE hits at home.”
+This second theory

 was upheld by Luce when she was onstage at the con.
 She was